 Prior knowledge or experience is NOT required to take part in the advanced practical, but is recommended.
-Of course, despite their size and / or character, the animals are completely harmless and the practical is provided with sufficient, specialized supervisors.
+Of course, despite their size and / or character, the animals are completely harmless and specialized supervisors are present at all times.

-During the advanced practical the following animal groups are cited:
+During the advanced practical the following animal groups are used:

 - Larger lizards

 The combination practicum allows the students to go through each module in succession.
 In this way all students get the chance to experience both practicals in groups and get acquainted with a wide range of animals.
 The duration of both modules can be adjusted to the available time and the size of the groups.